Nevbahar ErtasAssistant Professor

 - PhD, Georgia Institute of Technology and Georgia State University, 2007, Public Policy

-Dr. Nevbahar Ertas' research focuses on public policy and program evaluation.
+Dr. Nevbahar Ertas' research focuses on public policy, program evaluation, and public service in government and voluntary and nonprofit sectors.
 Policies and programs rely on assumptions and expectations regarding individual behavior, both for service recipients and for service providers.
 Dr. Ertas has examined such assumptions and behaviors in various policy areas and employment sectors.

 Dr. Nev, as she is referred to by her students, currently teaches courses in research methods, program evaluation, and public policy process in the Master of Public Administration program.